A phobia transforms anxiety into fear by attaching it to a very specific object or situation.

 Almost any object or situation can be used to form a phobia – spiders, snowman, buttons, open spaces…

-By transforming anxiety into fear a phobia can make life liveable.
+By transforming anxiety into a concrete fear of a tangible, nameable object that can be avoided, a phobia allows someone to live a relatively anxiety-free life.
 A phobia is far from being a purely negative thing.

 The Cost of a Phobia

 However, the gain provided by a phobia comes at a price.

 If the phobia is of something that can turn up unexpectedly – such as spiders – then the price may be the maintenance of a state of alertness and vigilance.